How about an April Fools Day science lesson?

 There are some other simple videos on YouTube that discuss computer animation that might be helpful to watch.

 Who knows…. this up and coming field might end up appealing to one of your children as a career someday!
 All because of an April Fool’s day science lesson. 🙂

 Enjoy your day!

-PS Credit to Robin Sampson who gave me the idea to post this.
+PS Credit goes to Robin Sampson who gave me the idea.